Giving Effective Presentations

 When it comes to the day of the presentation, it is natural to experience feelings of nervousness or anxiety, but remember you have practiced for this presentation and be confident in what you have accomplished.
 Here are some tips on how to calm nerves in the moment and manage anxiety:

 - Arrive prepared: Make sure you have everything you need to give the presentation.
-Need your computer?
+Using your computer?
 Make sure it’s charged.
 Are you reading off a script or notecards?
 Pack them with your things the night before.
+If you’re presenting online, see our tips for using Zoom.

 - Breathing exercises: Try 4-7-8 breathing to slow down and calm the mind and body.
 Inhale quietly through your nose to the count of four; hold your breath to the count of seven; exhale with sound through your mouth to the count of eight.